(UPDATE: October 2019)

-Tretyakovskaya Art Gallery has the world-famous collection of Russian painters.
+Tretyakovskaya Art Gallery has the world-famous collection of Russian painters’ works of art.

 Originally, it belonged to the Tretyakov brothers, very rich 19th-century philanthropists.
-They gave away all their private collection to the government after their death.
+They gave away all of their private collection to the government after their deaths.

 If there is just one museum you visit in Moscow, I recommend this one!

 The ticket is 500 RUB and here is the official website where you can buy tickets online.
 Closed on Mondays.

 Here is my recommendation for a half-day private tour with an English guide.

 VDNKh is short for All Russian Exhibition center (in Russian).
 It was created during the USSR time when there were many other countries (Georgia, Armenia, Kazakhstan etc) as part of Russia.
 The idea of the park was to showcase different cultures and their agrarian methods in one place.